SCRA Frequently Asked Questions

 - Your military service affects your ability to pay the loan at the regular (pre-service) interest rate.
 Generally this requirement means that you make less money in the military than you made as a civilian.
 There are some special legal issues here - you should be ready to talk to your Legal Assistance Attorney about your entire financial situation.

-- You notified the lender.
+- You notified the lender in writing.

 Q: What about the lease on my apartment?